DaveBlooman/daveblooman.github.io/_posts/2016-10-09-Cloudformation updates, what's happened since you started using Terraform.md

 I would like to see Cloudformation as a broader tool.
 As an example, I decide to change 4 Cloudformation stacks at the same time, now I have 4 change sets and I can't see what the impact is across those 4 stacks from all the changes, only the changes from the stack in the change set.
 So yes, reviewing is nicer, but it is a one at a time approach.

 This is where the infrastructure as a living organism comes into the fore.
-If you need to replace the kidneys in a human, you don't do 3 surgeries, taking 1 out at a time and then putting 1 back in.
+If you need to replace the kidneys in a human, you don't do 3 surgeries, taking 1 out at a time and then putting 1 back in, you do one surgery.
+The idea of stacks is great, but as people begin to have dosens of stacks that are dependant on eachother, changes are going to become more difficult.
+What might happen is people don't use other stacks because it becomes difficult to scope the changes, particularly for IAM and S3 policy files.
 I'm sure the team at AWS see the potential, but it is a concept Terraform got right from very early on, so perhaps Cloudformation needs to become something new, something designed for the post Lambda, Docker, Micro service world.